-(B4) Purchase & Sale Restrictions.
-A Certified Company shall not:

-(a) Purchase or sell any consumer accounts:
+(B4) Sale Restrictions.
+12 A Certified Company shall not sell any consumer accounts:

-- (i) When the company does not have access to Original Account Level Documentation on the accounts; - (ii) When a consumer has communicated (written or verbal) to the company that he or she Disputes the validity or accuracy of the debt or has requested verification of the debt pursuant to FDCPA 15 USC 1692g.
-However, this restriction may be lifted if, after receiving the communication, the company confirmed the validity of the debt through the use of Original Account Level Documentation and provided the consumer the results of such confirmation; - (iii) When the account has been settled-in-full, paid-in-full, permanently closed due to Consumer hardship, or permanently closed pursuant to a regulatory or judicial order; - (iv) When the account has been identified as having been created as a result of identity theft or fraud; - (v) When the account has been "discharged and closed" in bankruptcy, except when associated with secured liens or obligations associated with a nonbankrupt co-obligor; - (vi) That have been in default status for more than 15 years, excluding judgments; and - (b) Sell any consumer accounts to a non-Certified Company without terms and conditions contained in the sales agreement requiring the purchaser of the accounts to meet or exceed the standards of a Certified Company relating to licensing, litigation, data and documentation requirements, resale, and required policies and procedures.
+- (a) When the company does not have access to Original Account Level Documentation on the accounts: - (b) When a consumer has communicated (written or verbal) to the company that he or she Disputes the validity or accuracy of the debt or has requested verification of the debt pursuant to FDCPA 15 USC 1692g.
+However, this restriction may be lifted if, after receiving the communication, the company confirmed the validity of the debt through the use of Original Account Level Documentation and provided the consumer the results of such confirmation; - (c) When the account has been settled-in-full, paid-in-full, permanently closed due to Consumer hardship, or permanently closed pursuant to a regulatory or judicial order; - (d) When the account has been identified as having been created as a result of identity theft or fraud; - (e) When the account has been "discharged and closed" in bankruptcy, except when associated with secured liens or obligations associated with a non-bankrupt coobligor; and